-\section{Generalized Schottky group and ends}
+\section{\textbf{GENERALIZED SCHOTTKY GROUP AND ENDS}}

-In this section we have discussed some basics on generalized Schottky group, hyperbolic ends, Y-piece and conformal boundary for non-abelian Fuchsian group.
-For details we refer the readers to the books of Beardon \cite{Beardon}, Maskit \cite{Maskit1988}, Matsuzaki \cite{Matsuzaki1998} and Buser \cite{Buser}.
+In this section, we have discussed some basics of the generalized Schottky group, hyperbolic ends, Y-piece, and conformal boundary for the non-abelian Fuchsian group.
+For details, we refer the readers to the books of Beardon \cite{Beardon}, Maskit \cite{Maskit1988}, Matsuzaki \cite{Matsuzaki1998}, and Buser \cite{Buser}.

-The following $Table:1$ is represented for the symbols and notations of different terms which will be used throughout the paper.

-A Schottky group is basically a special kind of Kleinian group.
-A Schottky group of finite rank is defined as follows:\\ Let $D$ be a region on the Riemann sphere bounded by $2m$ disjoint simple closed curves, $C_1, C'_1, ..., C_m, C'_m$.
-Each $C_i$ is paired to $C'_i$ by loxodromic transformation $\gamma_i$ such that $\gamma_i(C_i)$ = $C'_i$ and $\gamma_i(D) \cap D = \phi$, where, $i = 1,2,..., (m-1)$ or $m$.
-If $\Gamma$ is a group generated by each $\gamma_i$ then $\Gamma$ is called a Schottky group of rank $m$.
-A group is called a Schottky type group if one gives the licence to have $C_t$ to be tangent to $C'_t$ for certain $t$.
-A Schottky group is said to be classical if for at least one set of generators at least one set of Schottky curves (as above) can be taken to be Euclidean circles in the complex plane.
-Notice that, there are Schottky groups which can not be described by this way (see, \cite{Marden}).
-They are called non-classical (for an example of non-classical Schottky group see, \cite{Yamamoto}).